DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/Codes/README.md

 **NOTE**: user need to replace the wandb api key and wandb init message inside the run.py to run the experiment in their own wandb account.

 There are three subdirectories inside the [src/](src/) folder corresponding to models, datasets and evaluations:
-1. [src/baselines/](src/baselines/) contains baseline GAN models in separate py files and a master file [src/baselines/models.py](src/baselines/models.py) for retrieving models based on the config.
+1. [src/baselines/](src/baselines/) contains baseline GAN models in separate py files and a master file [src/baselines/models.py](src/baselines/models.py) for retrieving models based on the config. (**TODO** complete the code and testing for TIME gan and COT-GAN.)

 2. [src/datasets/](src/datasets/) contains the data generation in separate py files and a master file [src/datasets/dataloader.py](src/datasets/dataloader.py) to create the pytroch dataloder based on the config.
 The intermediate processed data in tensor format will be store in [data/](data/) to avoid repeatedly downloading and data processing.

 3. [src/evaluations](src/evaluations/) contains test metrics and evaluations such as discriminative score and various test metrics on financial time series from Sig-wgan paper. (**TODO** should add a master file allow user to retrieve the test metrics based on the config)

-I hope this description this clear enough for the users to add individual model, dataset and evaluation method in a similar way for the future code development.
+I hope this description provide a clear instruction for the users to add individual model, dataset and evaluation method in the future code development.

-After the model training and evaluation, the related model and plots will be store in the [numerical_results](numerical_results) folder, these files will also uploaded the wandb online folder for each run.
+After the model training and evaluation, the related model and plots will be store in the [numerical_results](numerical_results) folder, these files will also uploaded the wandb online folder for each individual run.
 The output files of repeated the experiments on the same dataset and model maybe be replaced in [numerical_results](numerical_results) folder, but the output will be uploaded separately on wandb for each run.

 ## Future plan